 two students walking outside a building on campus

-The Bachelor of Science with a concentration in Data Science is a variation of the Bachelor of Science degree with courses designed to train students in the field of big data and analytics.
-In this program you'll earn our flagship computer information science degree and add specialization in data science.
+The Bachelor of Science with a concentration in Data Science and Artificial Intelligence is a variation of the Bachelor of Science degree with courses designed to prepare students for the fields of data science, machine learning, and artificial intelligence.
+In this program, students earn our flagship computer information science degree while developing specialized skills in using data and AI technologies to analyze complex problems, build intelligent solutions, and support data-drive decision making.

 Degree Requirements